ifunanyaScript/House-Pricing-Regression/README.md

 The complete package will be deployed to AWS EC2 instance.
 The link is just at the top of this README.

 <br>
-The notebooks and source codes of the entire project is also provided.
+The notebooks and source codes of the entire project are all available in this repo.
-Feel free to fork this repo.
+Feel free to fork this repo 😀.